 Continuation of PCD:8119; assessing patient understanding of practices for improving/maintaining oral health; overview of patient challenges to effective communication; application of behavioral science principles in dentistry and behavior theories.
 Prerequisites: PCD:8119.

 PCD:8245 Clinical Preventive Dentistry 0,2 s.h.

 Experience providing complete prophylaxis and preventive services for college patients; application of nutrition principles and communication skills in a clinic setting.
 Prerequisites: PCD:8118.

-Continuation of PCD:8219; standardized patient exercises with chairside feedback and evaluation of communication skills; participation in small group discussions regarding application of communication skills and behavioral science principles in patient encounters.
+Continuation of PCD:8219; standardized patient exercises with chairside feedback and evaluation of communication skills; reflection regarding application of communication skills and behavioral science principles in patient encounters.

 PCD:8355 Introduction to Geriatric Dentistry 2 s.h.

 Biological, psychological, and social aspects of aging; normal aging and disease processes associated with aging; pathological changes that affect oral health treatment of dental diseases and patient management.
 Requirements: D.D.S. enrollment or completion of dental hygiene program.
 Same as ASP:8355.

 PCD:8360 The Practice of Dentistry in the Community I 1-2 s.h.

 PCD:8361 The Practice of Dentistry in the Community II 1-2 s.h.

-Factors that affect the profession and practice of dentistry, including basics of health care systems in the U.S. and in other countries, Affordable Care Act, Medicaid and Medicare, dental insurance, health care delivery systems, legal and malpractice issues, dental utilization and dental workforce, and quality of care.
+Factors that affect the practice of dentistry and the dental profession including health care systems in the U.S. and abroad, Medicaid/Medicare, health/dental insurance, health care delivery systems, malpractice, role of the Iowa Dental Board, dental workforce, and quality of care.